Is the stimulation of the foot for health conditions in other parts of the body using specific hand and finger

 Reflexology is an active and continually evolving therapeutic practice.
 In recent years traditional reflexology has branched out into new and exciting therapeutic expressions in an effort to improve the health and wellness of clients.
 Within all of these different types of reflexology, there are therapists who specialize in different protocols.

 Types of Reflexology

 Is the stimulation of the hands for health conditions in other parts of the body.

 is the stimulation of the auricle of the external ear for health conditions in other parts of the body using specific hand and finger techniques.

 Is a healing therapy on the face.
-It is a hybrid practice including principles of reflexology and facial acupuncture.
+It is a hybrid practice including principles of reflexology and meridian theories.

 Supports a mother and babe through all trimesters of pregnancy with specialized protocols for common symptoms and complaints that often accompany pregnancy.
 The focus is the alleviation of the uncomfortable side effects of pregnancy without the use of drugs.

 Is a different approach to working with the zones and reflex areas of the feet.
 Craniosacral Reflexology integrates the principles of reflexology, cranial osteopathy, and cranio-sacral therapy.

 Body reflexology consists of a therapeutic treatment on the reflex zones and points distributed throughout the body.
 Body Reflexology works on several dimensions using concepts of polarity, correspondence and vibration.
 It is a very comprehensive approach, in and of itself by its simplicity and efficiency.

 Or Clavitherapy for short, is a non-invasive therapy that stimulates the nervous system using with clavicles to activate receptors of neurochemical transmitters on molecular and submolecular levels on the skin.